eHabitat/ehabitat/docs/source/contributing/docstrings.md

 Extended summary is strongly encouraged and references is required when relevant in order to cite the papers proposing or explaining the algorithms that are implemented.
 All other sections can also be used when convenient.

 ## References
-While adding description of parameters, examples, etc, it is important to add references to external libraries and TimeXAI.
+While adding description of parameters, examples, etc, it is important to add references to external libraries and eHabitat.
 Docstrings follow the same guide for adding references as the other docs.
 For adding references to external libraries functions and objects, see {ref}`reference_external_libs`.
-For referencing TimeXAI objects, follow {ref}`reference_TimeXAI_objects`.
+For referencing eHabitat objects, follow {ref}`reference_eHabitat_objects`.

 ## See Also
-In TimeXAI docs, we have a lot of interconnected functions both within the library and with external libraries and it can take a lot of time to search for the related functions.
+In eHabitat docs, we have a lot of interconnected functions both within the library and with external libraries and it can take a lot of time to search for the related functions.
 It is cruical to add the See Also section to save users time.
 For adding the _See Also_ docstring section, you just need to add the function name.
-Sphinx will automatically add links to other TimeXAI objects and functions listed in the _See Also_ section.
+Sphinx will automatically add links to other eHabitat objects and functions listed in the _See Also_ section.

-For example, let's add {func}`~TimeXAI.hdi` and {func}`~TimeXAI.plot_ppc` in the _See Also_ section.
+For example, let's add {func}`~eHabitat.hdi` and {func}`~eHabitat.plot_ppc` in the _See Also_ section.

 ```
     See Also